Applying Aeroponics Technology to Cannabis Cultivation

-The company is currently in the process of retrofitting and constructing a second facility in Kitchener, which will encompass a total 345,000 square feet and raise the company’s annual production rate to a total 30,000 kilograms.
+The company is currently in the process of retrofitting and constructing a second facility in Kitchener, which will encompass a total 345,000 square feet and raise the company’s annual production rate to a targeted total of 30,000 kilograms.
 The second facility will have as many as 140 grow rooms, and the company will continue to expand its genetic offerings at this site.
 Once the second facility is complete and operational, JWC will be the largest aeroponics cultivator of any crop in the world.

 JWC’s revenue and distribution model is founded on developing strategic relationships for wholesale and retail distribution of its products, as well as licensing agreements for the GrowthSTORM™ technology and infrastructure.
 As such, the company has already entered into strategic relationships with a number of players in the field, which will also play a role in expanding the reach of the company’s brand.